|

 Vegetatively propagated Ginkgos seldom have a dominant central leader, because a lateral branch (rooted or grafted) will continue growing in the direction it had when still attached on the parent trunk.
 Therefore nurseries stimulate the production of vertical shoots by cutting back the trees.

-are apart.
+and female trees are apart.
 Male/female seed sex ratio 1:1.
-The sex chromosomes (XX
+The sex

-females and XY males, just like humans) are difficult to distinguish,
+chromosomes (XX females and XY males, just like humans) are difficult

 Mostly the only way to know the sex of the Ginkgo tree is to wait until the plants bloom.
 The DNA-sequence data for the Ginkgo is known however.
 Occasionally both genders are found on the same tree.
 Many trees at nurseries are grafted male trees (more info here).
 Buds are removed from male trees and grafted onto the rootstock of a seedling ginkgo, eventually becoming the top growth. |